jitsejan/ansible-terraform-k3s/README.md

 ## Known issues

 - Be aware that Mac does not support the K3s ingress when using the Docker version.
 I am using `multipass` to create virtual machines where I can install Kubernetes with `k3s`.
 Using KinD (Kubernetes In Docker) will stop ingress to work since networking is not allowed.

+- After using a new Mac to connect to the VPS I had to make sure to enable `PasswordAuthentication` in `/etc/ssh/sshd_config` by setting it to `yes`.
+This would fix the issue `jitsejan@node01.jitsejan.com: Permission denied`.